 Two Muskingum University students and Professor of Education Dr. Rae White presented a paper at the Appalachia From An Assets Perspective Conference held on the campus of Shawnee State University.
 Read the whole story.

 Two students present paper at educators’ conference

 Dr. Harsha Abeyaratne performs at Carnegie Hall

-Associate Professor of Music Dr. Harsha Abeyaratne performed a solo recital at Carnegie Hall’s Weill Recital Hall on December 14.
+Associate Professor of Music Dr. Harsha Abeyaratne performed a solo recital at Carnegie Hall’s Weill Recital Hall last December.
 The performance was his New York solo debut, and featured Robert Muczynski’s Third Piano Sonata and Franz Liszt’s Mephisto Waltz.
+Read the whole story.

 To read a feature from The Daily Jeffersonian on Dr. Abeyaratne's preparation for the performance and his career in music, click here.